-Bracketed material. - The bracketed material was inserted by the compiler and is not part of the law.
+Bracketed material. - The bracketed comma in Subsection I was inserted by the compiler.
+It was not enacted by the legislature and is not a part of the law.

 5-5-4.
 Jointly owned projects.

 Any county and city shall have the power, if so authorized by a resolution adopted at any regular or special meeting by at least two-thirds of all commissioners and by an ordinance adopted at any regular or special meeting by at least three-fifths of all councilmen, to acquire a building or buildings and a site or sites therefor wholly within the county and wholly within the city.